 (b) the number of weeks in respect of which the person received cash payment in lieu of accrued annual leave or long service leave.

-(2) The Minister may in writing, as from a specified day, exempt from subregulation (1) a person to whose employment that subregulation would otherwise apply.
+(2) The Commissioner may in writing, as from a specified day, exempt from subregulation (1) a person to whose employment that subregulation would otherwise apply.

 (3) If the person’s severance pay period exceeds the portion of the period of restriction up to the specified day, the exemption is subject to the person repaying to the employing authority an amount that bears to the severance payment the same proportion as the excess bears to the severance pay period.

+[Regulation 22 amended in Gazette 5 Nov 2010 p.
+5569.]

 Part 6 — General

 23. Rate of pay of surplus employees